St Kilda, Queensland

-It may have been named after the St Kilda archipelago off the shore of Scotland.

 Geography

 St Kilda is a freehold farming area with cropping in the flatter northern part of the locality and grazing in the hillier land in the rest of the locality.
 It is bounded in the south-west by Currajong Creek.

 History

 St Kilda State School was opened on 20 November 1915 by Thomas Armfield, the Member of the Queensland Legislative Assembly for Musgrave.
 It was an open air school.
 It closed in 1922.
 It was on the south-east corner of Currajong Farms Road and Booths Road (25.04978°S 151.93009°E).